Interview Meritxell Rosell

-The artwork of Hymn to Moisture is intriguing, it reminds of physiology books, with sagittal planes of vessels, tissues, organs… Could you tell us a bit more about it?
+The artwork of Hymn to Moisture is intriguing; it reminds me of physiology books, with sagittal planes of vessels, tissues, and organs.
+Could you tell us a bit more about it?
 And how do you see it relating to the music?

 The cover image was created by Los Angeles-based artist Jon-Paul Villegas.
 It’s a photograph of a geode (rock formation) that has been digitally altered.
 I love the sculptural quality of the image and the way it evokes something that is both inanimate and fleshy, beautiful and disgusting.
 As mentioned earlier, the embodiment of (seemingly) contradictory feelings and materials is something I try to achieve with my music.

-Working closely with a figure such as Charlemange Palestine, who was teacher/mentor and collaborator in an album, what have been the main learnings from him (either professional or personal)?
+Working closely with a figure such as Charlemagne Palestine, who was a teacher/mentor and collaborator in an album, what have been the main learnings from him (either professional or personal)?

 What is your chief enemy of creativity?